Choosing a Pediatrician for Your Adopted Baby: A Complete Guide

 Inquire About the Initial Health Examination

-Since your baby will probably be born in another state or town, the pediatrician you choose will not likely be the first doctor to see your child.
+Since your baby will probably be born in another state or city, the pediatrician you choose will not likely be the first doctor to see your child.
 When you return home, ask your pediatrician when he/she would like to examine your baby and what information they may need about their birth.

 Providing all the medical records you can, plus pregnancy records if they exist, is critical.
 There may be a lack of data on some of the medical information.
 So, be honest with your pediatrician about what you do or don’t know.
 They should be able to fill in the gaps by doing tests and a medical examination of your child.